bccsa/pg-version-management/README.md

 ## [Link to Pyrseas docs](https://pyrseas.readthedocs.io/_/downloads/en/latest/pdf/)
 * The following scripts is used for:
-1. Create a yaml snapshot of a db and store it [here](../snapshot/CMS-DB.yaml)
+1. Create a yaml snapshot of a db and store it in the root folder as a yaml file
-2. Create a diff between the [snapshot](../snapshot/DB.yaml) and a destenation DB using the snapshot form 1. and saving it [here](../snapshot/DB-DIFF.sql)
+2. Create a diff between the snapshot stored in the root folder and a destenation DB using the snapshot form 1. and saving it the root folder as a sql file
 3. Create & update a destenation DB (this step runs step 2. and 3. in one script)

 ## 1. [pg-dbtoyaml.sh](./pg-dbtoyaml.sh)